Climate change: an emergency for all of us

 Climate change is one of the biggest long-term threats to global human health.
 The Lancet Countdown identifies a range of significant negative impacts on global health including heat stress, extreme weather events, infectious disease transmission, food security and air quality.

 Increased extreme weather events will cause more suffering and death.
 Extreme weather events have always been with us, but scientists tell us that they will become more frequent and more extreme.
-In the last year we’ve seen floods in Scotland and fires in Australia, reminding us that none of us are immune from natural disasters.
+In the last year we’ve seen e, reminding us that none of us are immune from natural disasters.
 Most of the suffering caused by these events never makes it to our TV screens but here’s an example of how ordinary people around the world suffer every week.

 Climate change is damaging the natural world and the life-support systems that we all depend on.
 Global warming is likely to be the greatest cause of species extinctions this century.
 Scientists says a 1.5°C average rise may put 20-30% of species at risk of extinction.
 If the planet warms by more than 2°C, most ecosystems will struggle.
 It's no longer just about polar bears, coral reefs and ice caps.
 It’s about all of nature, including us.
 Our access to clean air, clean water, good food and a habitable environment are all put at risk by climate change.

 The poorest and most vulnerable in our communities and our world will suffer the most.
 Climate change is deeply linked to inequality.
 The people most impacted are those who have contributed least to the problem.
 And that is deeply and fundamentally unfair.
 It's also likely to exacerbate existing conflict situations and the kind of mass displacement and migration challenges already being experienced around the world.

 Taking action on climate change can build a better world

 Many of the actions that we need to take to reduce emissions will bring significant benefits for Scotland, beyond reducing climate change risks.